 What additional features will it provide?

-Does the vendor have additional features in their software that you may wish to use at a later date?
+Does the vendor have additional features in their survey software that you may wish to use at a later date?
 For example, some vendors have peer to peer employee recognition features, which are a great way to encourage your employees to thank each other for great work.